 Paygo premiums are established by the PEIA Finance Board annually.
 All participating employers are required by statute to contribute this premium to the RHBT at the established rate for every active policyholder per month.
-The paygo rates related to the measurement dates of June 30, 2021 and 2020 were:
+The paygo rates related to the measurement date of June 30, 2022 and 2021 were: